Platinum Jubilee of Elizabeth II: Cayman Islands

 Caymanian celebrations began with the opening of a commemorative exhibition by the Cayman Islands National Museum on 5 February.

 On Accession Day, the governor and the premier of Cayman Islands released statements.
 On the same day, a special sitting was held at the House of Parliament.
 The governor read a special proclamation, and speeches were given by the speaker of the parliament, premier and the leader of the opposition.
-A 70 seconds of moment of silence was observed across the Cayman Islands at 12:15 pm to mark seventy years since the passing of King George VI.
+70 seconds of silence were observed across the Cayman Islands at 12:15 pm to mark seventy years since the death of King George VI.
 During this time, radio stations remained silent and bells were rung in many churches.

 A commemorative exhibit began on Commonwealth Day and continued through the end of June in the foyer of the House of Parliament.
 The exhibition features historical photographs of the Queen's visits to the Cayman Islands, as well as royal memorabilia and Postal Service royal stamp issues.

 The Cayman Platinum Cake Competition was launched on 1 March.
 Nine finalists were invited to Government House on 28 April for a taste test by judges Lori-Ann Foley, Brittani Seymour, Elizabeth Larsen and Mark Lea.
 The winning recipe by Anne Frawley is called the "Cayman Sunrise Cake", which is adapted to include flavours and ingredients native to the Cayman Islands.
 The cake was served at the Queen's Birthday Party on 6 June.

 A competition was launched by the Ministry of Youth, Sports, Culture & Heritage to find a song or a jingle that "exemplifies the celebration of 70 years of the Queen's reign".
 The competition is open to national songwriters, vocal recording artists and composers until 3 June.
 The winning three best entries were announced on 11 June at the DART Park Amphitheatre.

 On 2 June, beacons were lit on the grounds of Pedro St. James, in Grand Cayman and at the Christopher Columbus Gardens in Cayman Brac.
 An outdoor concert showcased performances from the National Choir and the National Orchestra in Grand Cayman, while musical performances took place in the Brac.
 On 3 June, a live music concert took place in downtown George Town.
 Throughout the weekend, trees were planted across the Cayman Islands as part of The Queen's Green Canopy.
 On 5 June, a Service of Thanksgiving took place at Elmslie Memorial Church.
 On the same day, a children's tea party was held at the Queen Elizabeth II Botanical Park.
 On 6 June, Caymanians celebrated with the traditional parade and garden party at Government House.
 An evening fireworks display also took place along Seven Mile Beach.

 An international air show was held in Grand Cayman.